geopm/geopm/service/docs/source/geopm_pio_service.7.rst

 This IOGroup provides all high-level aliases that the user has been granted privileges to access based on the :doc:`geopmaccess(1) <geopmaccess.1>` configuration.
 These aliases are defined in the IOGroups that implement them.
-This IOGroup provdes no additional aliases.
+This IOGroup provides no additional aliases.

 See Also
 --------